robcarver17/pysystemtrade/docs/data.md

 For example for Bund futures, the ExpiryOffset is 6; the contract notionally expires on day 1+6 = 7th of the month.
 The RollOffsetDays is -5, so we roll 5 days before this.
 So we'd normally roll on the 1+6-5 = 2nd day of the month.

-Let's take a more extreme example, Eurodollar.
+Let's take a more extreme example, SOFR.
 The ExpiryOffset is 18, and the roll offset is -1100 (no not a typo!).
 We'd roll this product 1100 days before it expired on the 19th day of the month.

 <a name="carry-offset"></a>
 'CarryOffset': Whether we take carry from an earlier dated contract (-1, which is preferable) or a later dated contract (+1, which isn't ideal but if we hold the front contract we have no choice).
 This calculation is done based on the *priced* roll cycle, so for example for winter crude where the *hold* roll cycle is just 'Z' (we hold December), and the carry offset is -1 we take the previous month in the *priced* roll cycle (which is a full year FGHJKMNQUVXZ) i.e. November (whose code is 'X').
 You read more in Appendix B of [my first book](https://www.systematicmoney.org/systematic-trading).